Courses We Deliver

 Core Units

-HLTAHW017 Assess and support client’s social and emotional wellbeing
+• HLTASEW002 Assess and support the social and emotional wellbeing of clients.

-HLTAHW022 Address social determinants of Aboriginal and/or Torres Strait Islander health
+• HLTAWOR002 Work in Aboriginal and/or Torres Strait Islander primary health care

 Elective Units